Tatsuya-Nonogaki/Scratch/README_cloudinit-linux-vm-deploy.md

 ## Logs & Debugging

 - Detailed logs and generated files are stored on the admin host in `spool/<new_vm_name>/`.
-The primary log file is `spool/<new_vm_name>/deploy-YYYYMMDD.log` (the script writes additional files such as the generated seed ISO and copies of the rendered YAML).
+The primary log file is `spool/<new_vm_name>/deploy-YYYYMMDD.log`.
+The script writes additional files such as the generated seed ISO and copies of the rendered YAMLs in `cloudinit-seed/` subfolder, which is removed and re-created at each repeated Phase-3 run.
+Some temporary files are removed after a run.
 - Run the PowerShell script with `-Verbose` to see important internal steps printed to the console for debugging.

 ---